QuickBooks Desktop Point of Sale Multi-user Error 181002

 • Not running Server workstation.

-• May be QBPOS database service manager not running
+• Maybe the QBPOS database service manager not running

 • The connection between the server and the user’s workstation is unable to be established properly because a firewall and/or a third-party application is blocking the connection from happening.